LaurenceHo/quasar-photo-albums/lambda/README.md

 ### AWS Permissions

-Make sure your Lambda functions have the following permissions:
+Because your Lambda function will access S3 bucket and DynamoDB, make sure your Lambda functions have the following permissions:

 ```json
 {